davpinto/fastknn/README.md

 ------------------------------------------------------------------------

 The `fastknn` in now available on [Kaggle](https://github.com/Kaggle/docker-rstats).
-Take a look a this [kernel](https://www.kaggle.com/davidpinto/d/uciml/forest-cover-type-dataset/fastknn-show-to-glm-what-knn-see-0-96) to see an example on how to use `fastknn` to improve your performance on **Kaggle** competitions.
+Take a look at this [kernel](https://www.kaggle.com/davidpinto/d/uciml/forest-cover-type-dataset/fastknn-show-to-glm-what-knn-see-0-96) to see an example on how to use `fastknn` to improve your performance on **Kaggle** competitions.

 ------------------------------------------------------------------------